kadisonm/obsidian-reference-generator/README.md

 This is because the requested site could not be reached.
 This can happen due to network connectivity issues, or the requested page not existing on the site (404 error).

 ## Contributors
 Thanks to @FeralFlora and @mariomui for helping steer this project in the right direction.
-Especially for coming up with the idea to use Citeproc-js and Zotero trackers.
+Especially for coming up with the idea to use Citeproc-js and Zotero translators.

 ## Show your support